-- 62. Definitions in TFRL are in terms of qualifying accident.
-One can "[execute]" a bond and "[file"] it with the DOSHS commissioner.
-The bond is executed as surety pertaining to "the amount of damages suffered" and to "guarantee the payment of any final judgment which might thereafter be rendered resulting from the accident up to and including the total amount of the bond" T.C.A.
+\\\ resulting from the accident up to and including the total amount of the bond" T.C.A.
 55-12-102(2), definitions (emphasis added).
 The insurance policies surveiled by EIVS are motor vehicle liability insurance policies defined in Part 1.
-"Motor vehicle liability policy" means an "owner's policy" or "operator's policy" of liability insurance, certified as provided in § 55-12-120 or § 55-12-121 as proof of financial responsibility[.]" § 55-12-102(7) definitions (emphasis added). - 63.
-The bonds cited in TFRL take two shapes.
+"Motor vehicle liability policy" means an "owner's policy" or "operator's policy" of liability insurance, certified as provided in § 55-12-120 or § 55-12-121 as proof of financial responsibility[.]" § 55-12-102(7) definitions (emphasis added).

+- 60. The bonds cited in TFRL take two shapes.
 (1) A bond serves to guarantee payment of damages by the buyer of the bond, costs connected with an actual (past) accident.
-(2) The bond operates as proof of financial security with a prospective use, and that is the cash deposit of \$65,000 paid to the commissioner of safety, and acts as financial security for someone who doesn't want to use insurance as POFR, to cover a (future) accident.
-5
+(2) The bond operates as proof of financial security with a prospective use, and that is the cash deposit of \$65,000 paid to the commissioner of safety, and acts as financial security for someone who doesn't want to use insurance as POFR, to cover a (future) accident. - 61.
+Hearings under financial responsibility are in safety.
+T.C.A. § 55-12-103.
+An accident party who doesn't comply with TFRL, as he promised to do in applying for the license, is in trouble.
+The safety commissioner "may issue a notice of suspension of the operator's license and, immediately upon request by the commissioner of safety, the commissioner of revenue shall issue a notice of suspension of the registration of the motor vehicle."
+T.C.A. § 55-12-104.
+If DOSHS goes through with suspension, it gives notice that "shall request that the commissioner of revenue suspend the motor vehicle registration of any person involved in an accident as a motor vehicle operator or owner in this state who willfully fails, refuses or neglects to make or have filed an accident report on that